The Modern Index Strategy

 Using an index in the investment process that accurately and consistently measures the full opportunity set is key to fully understanding and capturing all the unique drivers of risk and return.

-2 Based on P&I AUM data as of December 2014 and MSCI clients as of September 2015.
+2 Based on latest P&I AUM data and MSCI clients as of March 2018

-3 As of June 30, 2016.
-Calculated by aggregating the number of shares of all exchange traded funds tracking an MSCI index, as identified by separate Bloomberg tickers.
-Only primary listings, and not cross-listings are counted.
+3 As of September 2018; defined as each share class of an exchange traded fund, as identified by a separate Bloomberg ticker.
+Only primary listings, and not cross-listings, are counted.